giis-uniovi/retorch/README.md

 ```

 #### (Optional) Specify script snippets to include in the set-up tear-down and environment
-The RETORCH orchestration tool allows to specify scripting code/commands to be included in the generated set-up, tear-down and
+The RETORCH orchestration tool allows to specify scripting code/commands to be included in the generated set-up, tear-down, and
 the environment declaration of each TJob.
 To include it, the tester must create the following files in `retorch\customscriptscode`
 - `custom-tjob-setup`: Contains the custom set-up code (e.g. deploy the SUT) or custom logging systems.
 - `custom-tjob-teardown`: Contains the custom tear-down code (e.g. tear-down the SUT)